Who needs a water safety plan guide, Legionella Risk Assessment advice, British plumbing services, Oxfordshire plumber hire

 Hotels and other lodging establishments

 These types of businesses typically have complex water systems, including hot water tanks, showers, and spa and swimming pools, which can provide ideal conditions for Legionella bacteria to grow.
 Should the bacteria reach high enough levels, it could lead to an outbreak of Legionnaires’ disease, which can prove to be fatal.
+It’s therefore imperative that a Legionella Risk Assessment is conducted to prevent and control the risk of exposure.

 Health care facilities